rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ERROR: configuration failed for package ‘RCurl’
 ```

-To fix this, navigate to the DH Box command line and type `$ sudo apt-get install libcurl4-gnutls-dev`.
+To fix this, navigate to the DH Box command line and type the following command:

+    $ sudo apt-get install libcurl4-gnutls-dev

 When the installation is successful, you can now install RCurl by running the last two lines of the script:

 ```r
 install.packages("RCurl")